Universal Polynomials for Tautological Integrals on Hilbert Schemes: Proof of main theorem

-and define $Q$ to be the closure of $g(T)$ in $\prod \wt{T_\gamma}$. \end{ndefn}
+and define $Q$ to be the closure of $g(T)$ in $\prod \wt{T_\alpha}$. \end{ndefn}

 For every $\alpha$ there are birational proper morphisms $Q \to \wt{T_\alpha} \to T_\alpha$.
-Any cohomology class on $T_\alpha$ and $\wt{T_\alpha}$ may be pulled back along these morphisms without changing the degree.
-As our goal is to compute the degrees of such classes, we will suppress pullbacks of bundles and cohomology classes.
+Any cohomology class on $T_\alpha$ and $\wt{T_\alpha}$ may be pulled back along these morphisms without changing the degree, and we will suppress such pullbacks in the notation.

-\subsection{Approximations of the Cohomology Classes}
+\subsection{Approximations of the cohomology classes}